 A reusable water bottle

 Tap water in Iceland is delicious, and definitely drinkable.
 Avoid buying bottled water (it’ll cost you an arm and a leg, and it’s terrible for the environment) and fill up your bottle at your hotel or homestay before you head out each day.
-If you’re on an Adventure Cruise, filtered water is available to drink.

 An eye mask